-As concern has grown about an economy that produced a mere 69,000 net jobs last month and some Fed officials said in speeches that it may be time for additional action, some have been hoping Bernanke might signal the Central Bank’s intention of taking new steps to support growth.
-But in a Thursday appearance before the congressional Joint Economic Committee, Bernanke would say only that the Fed is “prepared to take action” if the economic outlook deteriorates or if the euro-zone debt crisis worsens.
+As concern has grown about an economy that produced a mere 69,000 net jobs last month and some Fed officials said in speeches that it may be time for additional action, some have been hoping that Bernanke might signal the Central Bank’s intention of taking new steps to support growth.
+But during an appearance on Thursday before the congressional Joint Economic Committee, Bernanke would say only that the Fed is “prepared to take action” if the economic outlook deteriorates or if the euro-zone debt crisis worsens.

 The president also urged congressional action to help generate jobs for the more than one million construction workers who have been out of work since the housing bubble burst.
 The House and Senate are at loggerheads over passage of a new highway and infrastructure spending bill.
 “We’ve got a lot of deferred maintenance in this country,” Obama said.
 “We could be putting a lot of people back to work rebuilding our roads, our bridges, some of our schools.”

-Obama’s stern tone this morning in discussing GOP obstacles softened somewhat as he offered advice and support to European leaders who are struggling to cope with a financial and debt crisis that has been roiling international markets.
-Obama said he has been in “consistent contact” with European leaders in recent months and urged them to inject more capital into their faltering banking system while fine-tuning a framework for long term budgetary and fiscal restraint.
+Obama's stern tone in discussing GOP obstacles softened somewhat as he offered advice and support to European leaders who are struggling to cope with a financial and debt crisis that has been roiling international markets.
+Obama said he has been in “consistent contact” with European leaders over the past couple of months and urged them to inject more capital into their faltering banking system while fine-tuning a framework for long term budgetary and fiscal restraint.

 Romney and many Republican leaders favor pushing now for deeper spending cuts and other austerity measures that are more in line with the views of German Chancellor Angela Merkel than of leaders of Greece, France and other southern European countries.